roadrunner-server/roadrunner-docs/docs/en/app-server/aws-lambda.md

 Place PHP binaries in a `bin/` folder of your project.

 ### PHP Worker
 PHP worker does not require any specific configuration to run inside Lambda function.
-We can use default snippet with internal counter to demonstrate how workers are being reused:
+We can use the default snippet with internal counter to demonstrate how workers are being reused:

 ```php
 <?php